scuzzydude/asimov/asimov.md

 My children are hardworking and creative problem solvers, I'm very proud of them.
 When confronted with their problems with material wealth, I'm sometimes amused.

 I've told them about the hungriest I'd ever been.
 I was eighteen, living with two friends in Hollywood, and none of us had much money.
 One afternoon, me and my friend spent over an hour looking for change around the apartment, came up with fifty-three cents.
 We went to 7-Eleven, where we bought a hot-dog, carefully measuring three times, we used a plastic knife to cut the hot dog exactly in half.
-My kids know, of course, I don't even like hot-dogs.
+My kids know, I don't even like hot-dogs.

-A good part of the craft of legend making is what you leave out.
+Part of the craft of legend making is what you leave out.
 I usually leave out that one of us had used our actual last dollar bill to rent a movie.
 We couldn't contemplate watching ninety minutes of whatever while craving meat.
 We weren't starving, or even out of food, we had ramen, spaghetti, and potatoes, we'd just run out of meat.
 Being two eighteen-year-old boys from Texas, being out of meat was the main problem.

 My parent's tale of destitution was a little more dire.
 My dad was drafted, and my mom followed him to Hawaii for training before he ultimately shipped out to Vietnam.
 They lived in an apartment over a bar, and my mom worked but neither of them made much, they'd often run out of money a few days before payday.
 They'd survive on what my dad could bring back home from KP duty until payday, and then they'd probably overspend for a few days.
 After all, they were young and in Hawaii.

 I don't know what my grandpa meant by, "*Hungry people picked cotton*."
 He was an extremely honest man, but also a Texan to the bone, so embellishment certainly is possible.
-His father worked for the railroad, and the family had five children, and it was the depression, but I don't think they were destitute.
+His father worked for the railroad, and the family had five children.
+It was the depression, but I don't think they were destitute.
 I imagine it was more like, he was an athletic teenager who spend all his extra time playing baseball, and while there was probably enough food to avoid starvation, there wasn't enough excess calories to cover all the of base stealing in the sweltering heat.

 It doesn't matter.
 It's relative.
-In middle school, I wasn't mowing astronaut lawns with my crazy uncle for food.
+In middle school, I wasn't mowing astronaut lawns with my crazy workaholic uncle for food.
 I had two main expenses in those days: books, and blank cassette tapes.

 In two generation, hunger has been eliminated from my family.
-I don't think what my parents went through was hunger, so in truth, it happened in one generation.
+I don't think what my parents went through was hunger.
+In truth, it happened in one generation.

 The elimination of hunger from my family is true generational wealth.